TheRoddyWMS/Roddy/docs/config/configFilenamesAndToolEntries.rst

 A complex tool entry will be shown at the end of this document.

 ..
 Note::
-    In our experience, it is a good way to create tools on a step by step base so that:
+    In our experience, it is a good way to create a workflow and its tools on a step by step base so that:

     1. You create a tool entry, define an initial resource set and i/o parameters.